 Here are a couple of convertible car seats that are lightweight, inexpensive, and easy to travel with:

-This was our travel car seat of choice, due to its light weight (just over 10lbs), low price (around $50 in the US–more in Canada, natch), and ease of installation.
-You can rear face to 35lbs and it’s good for forward-facing kids up to 40lbs, although depending on how big your kids are, they may grow out of it height-wise a little sooner.
+This was our travel car seat of choice, due to its light weight (just over 10lbs), low price, and ease of installation.
+You can rear face to 35lbs and it’s good for forward-facing kids up to 40lbs.
+Depending on how big your kids are, they may grow out of it height-wise a little sooner.
 The Cosco Scenera‘s limit for height rear-facing is 36″, and 43″ for forward-facing children.

-This car seat is a little heavier at 14 pounds, and a little more expensive at around $100, but its height and weight limits are much higher than the Scenera’s, so you just might get a bit more use out of it.
+This car seat is a little heavier at 14 pounds, and a little more expensive at around $100.
+The height and weight limits are much higher than the Scenera’s, so you just might get a bit more use out of it.
 The Safety 1st Guide 65‘s rear-facing limits are 36″ for height and 40lbs for weight, and forward facing your child can remain harnessed until 52″ and 65lbs.

 Can’t I just check my car seat as luggage?

 Well, you can, but many car seat manufacturers consider a checked seat to be a crashed seat.
 That would result in voiding the warranty.

 You have no way of knowing how gently (or not) your car seat has been handled.
 Car seat safety advocates declare that the only way a car seat can be safely checked as luggage is in the original packaging.
 Let’s be real–even if we still had that box kicking around, there’s no way we’re lugging THAT through the airport.